 The CRUK Cambridge Centre's partner organisations lead cutting-edge research projects in all aspects of cancer science, from basic cell biology to enhanced imaging of tumours and identifying genetic risk through large population studies.

-The CRUK Cambridge Centre has already achieved widespread recognition nationally and internationally, and it is the only designated Comprehensive Cancer Centre in Europe based in a general hospital rather than a specialist cancer hospital.
+The CRUK Cambridge Centre is a Cancer Research UK Major Centre, and is the only designated Comprehensive Cancer Centre in Europe based in a general hospital rather than a specialist cancer hospital.

 The core partners of the CRUK Cambridge Centre are Cancer Research UK, the University of Cambridge and Cambridge University Hospitals NHS Foundation Trust.
 They form the Governance Board.